 - What topic in US history, world history or Vermont history do you want to research?

 - How does your topic connect to the annual theme?
-The 2022 theme is Debate & Diplomacy in History: Successes, Failures, Consequences.
+The 2023 theme is Frontiers in History: People, Places, Ideas.

 - Can you find both primary sources and secondary sources about your topic?

 - Do you want to work individually or in a group of 2-5 students?

 - All participants in a group must be from the same age division - 5th grade, Junior Division (6th-8th grade) or Senior Division (9th-12th grade).